visvshah/tutor_now/README.md

 # Tutor Now

 This project contains both a frontend and backend, both of which can be started with npm start.
+Instructions to utilize our Web App are below.
+The project aims to provide a simple yet intuitive solution for tutors and students to get connected.

 ## Getting Started